SinaHKazemi/CESM.jl/src/mga/README.md

 ## Litrature

-For an introduction to MGA in energy system planning see:
+For an introduction to MGA in energy system planning, see the following:

 - Voll, P., Jennings, M., Hennen, M., Shah, N., & Bardow, A. (2015).
 The optimum is not enough: A near-optimal solution paradigm for energy systems synthesis.
 Energy, 82, 446-456.
 Link: https://www.sciencedirect.com/science/article/pii/S0360544215000791

-For a review of the methods used for energy system models see:
+For a review of the methods used in energy system modeling, see:

 - Lau, M., Patankar, N., & Jenkins, J. D. (2024).
 Measuring Exploration: Review and Systematic Evaluation of Modelling to Generate Alternatives Methods in Macro-Energy Systems Planning Models. arXiv preprint arXiv:2405.17342.
 Link: https://arxiv.org/abs/2405.17342